Profile of a young athlete

 Young athletes are physically developing, from early childhood to late adolescence.
-This means they have different capabilities for, and adaptations to, exercise and for this reason, young athlete training programs should not be just scaled down versions of adult training programs.
-The fastest rate of growth occurs in the first two years, the growth rate then slows until the adolescent spurt when the growth rate increases again.
-The adolescent spurt last approximately two years and takes place, on average, at 10 to 12 years for girls and 12 to 14 for boys.
-Growth rate then decreases until full height is reached.
+This means they have different capabilities for, and adaptations to exercise, and for this reason, young athlete training programs should not be just scaled-down versions of adult training programs.
+The fastest rate of growth occurs in the first two years.
+The growth rate then slows until the adolescent spurt when the growth rate increases again.
+The adolescent spurt lasts approximately two years and takes place, on average, at 10 to 12 years for girls and 12 to 14 for boys.
+The growth rate then decreases until the full height is reached.
 Muscle mass increases steadily until puberty, at which point boys show faster muscle growth.
 The hormonal changes at puberty also affect body composition in terms of fat.

 Traction injuries occur at different sites at different stages of growth.